DerEasy/QuickList/README.md

 - Can hold huge amounts of nodes (even millions) and retain remarkable efficiency when searching, inserting or deleting by index
 - Also suitable for small lists, albeit requiring more memory percentually
 - Extra memory usage in percent decreases with the amount of objects in the list
+- Works exactly the same as a normal List on the surface, although its inner workings make for much better performance
-- Generally a good replacement for normal Lists when not coding for embedded systems etc.
+- Generally a good replacement for normal Lists when not coding for embedded systems etc

 ### Disadvantages:
 - Slightly higher memory usage